By Zuleyka Zevallos

 Okorafor-Mbachu also points out that Stephen King often uses the “Super-Duper Magical Negro” as a literary trope in his most famous novels: The Green Mile, The Talisman, The Stand, and The Shining.
 TV Tropes writes of the magical negro:

 So enlightened and selfless is he that he has no desire to gain glory for himself; he only wants to help those who need guidance…which just happens to mean those who are traditionally viewed by Hollywood as better suited for protagonist roles, not, say, his own oppressed people.

 It may appear that cinema has come a long way in recent decades.
 After all, Marlon Brando played a Japanese man The Teahouse of the August Moon in 1956 and Mickey Rooney played a gross “yellow face” caricature of a Chinese landlord in Breakfast at Tiffany’s in 1961.
-Then again, non-White characters are rarely central figures in widely distributed movies, TV shows, computer games or in any other mainstream cultural production.
+Then again, people of colour are rarely central figures in widely distributed movies, TV shows, computer games or in any other mainstream cultural production.

 When minorities are top billed, they are often sidekicks, best friends or “token” characters.
 This has been satirised (poorly) in the animated series Southpark where the only African-American character is actually named “Token”.
 Slick horror films often have a running gag where an African-American character will point out that Black people are often the first to die.
 They then consequently proceed to fulfil their prophetic joke.
 (Black Horror Movies has done a fantastic job of chronicling this phenomenon.)